openaddresses/openaddresses/CONTRIBUTING.md

 ###### join function

 The join function allows fields to be merged given an arbitrary delimiter.
-For delimiting by spaces there is a more concise format - see the example for `Merge Fields`
+The default value for the optional `separator` parameter is a single space (` `).
+See the example for `Merge Fields`.

 _Format_
 ```JSON